Double T: History

 The Double T is generally attributed to Texas Tech University's, then Texas Technological College, first football coach, E. Y. Freeland, and assistant coach, Grady Higginbotham.
 The Double T's design draws upon the popular block T of the Texas A&M University logo, Higginbotham's alma mater.
 It was first used as decoration on the sweaters for the football players during the college's 1926 football season.

 The Double T became the official logo of the school in 1963.

 By the 1960s, the school had expanded its offerings to more than just technical subjects.
 Feeling the phrase "Technological College" was insufficient to define the scope of the institution, Faculty Advisory Committee considered changing the name to "University of the Southwest", "Texas Technological College and State University", and "The Texas University of Art, Science and Technology" before recommending "Texas State University".
 While most students supported this change, the board of directors and many alumni, wanting to preserve the Double T logo, opposed it.
 The Board of Directors chose Texas Tech University, preserving the Double T, and submitted the name change to the state legislature in 1964.
 A failed move by Governor John Connally to have the school placed into the Texas A&M University System, as well as continued disagreement and heated debate regarding the school's new name, kept the name change from being approved until the Board of Directors again submitted the change in 1969.
 It finally received the legislature's approval on June 6 and the name Texas Tech University went into effect that September, preserving the Double T logo.

-The Double T existed in its original form until 2000, when an updated version of the logo was created.
-The new logo maintains the original premise, but incorporates three-dimensional bevelling effects paired with a white trim.
+The Double T existed in several variations of original form until 1999, when an updated version of the logo was created.
+This version maintains the original premise, but incorporates three-dimensional bevelling effects paired with a white trim.